signalfx/splunk-otel-android/README.md

 Examples of this process can be seen in the sample application included in this repository in the `sample-app` submodule.

-To check whether the RUM library has been initialized, call `SplunkRUM.isInitialized()`.
+To check whether the RUM library has been initialized, call `SplunkRum.isInitialized()`.

 ### Instrument WebViews using the Browser RUM agent